addisuc/TalentForge-Frontend/PRODUCTION_READINESS.md

 ---

-**Status:** ✅ Application is production-ready with 90% completion.
-Remaining 10% (accessibility audit) can be completed post-launch without blocking deployment.
+**Status:** ✅ Application is production-ready with 95% completion.
+All MVP features and recruiter-client workflows fully implemented.
+Remaining 5% (accessibility audit) can be completed post-launch without blocking deployment.